teamwalnut/graphql-ppx/README.md

 ## Typical use

-GraphQL PPX is a utility to work with the GraphQL protocol in ReasonML.
+`graphql-ppx` is a utility to work with the GraphQL protocol in ReasonML.
 Typically this PPX is being used in combination with a GraphQL client.
 Popular clients include [Reason Apollo Hooks](https://github.com/Astrocoders/reason-apollo-hooks/commits/master) or [Reason URQL](https://github.com/FormidableLabs/reason-urql).
 They also